 Steven Spielberg‘s ‘Saving Private Ryan‘ is undoubtedly a war classic that redefined the genre.
 The 1998 Tom Hanks starring war epic is considered to be the greatest war film ever made.
 And for all the right reasons too.
 Its influence is unparalleled and can be felt on every war film ever since.
 ‘Saving Private Ryan’ is a riveting portrayal of one of the bloodiest battles in history.
 It has been critically acclaimed for its realism, leaving its viewers shell-shocked by the graphic sequences of war violence.

 However, above all, Spielberg’s classic is about the humanity of man amidst the inhumanity of war.
 This is precisely what separates the film from others in the genre.
-It centers around the deadly Normandy Landings, and explores the Omaha Beach assault in what is known to be the best choreographed battle sequence of in film history.
+It centers around the deadly Normandy Landings, and explores the Omaha Beach assault in what is known to be the best-choreographed battle sequence in film history.

 Steven Spielberg was inspired by his own upbringing as his father was a WWII veteran.
 In an interview with LA Times, Spielberg revealed:

 “I picked World War II because, growing up, it was the seminal conversation inside my family… My dad was a veteran… he was in the Army Air Corps from 1942 to the beginning of 1945…He had many veterans over to the house, and I became absolutely obsessed with the Second World War, based on my father’s stories, recollections and also based on all the World War II movies that eventually began playing on American television.”

 Sullivan Brothers: Sole-Survivor Policy

 Niland brothers were the real-life inspiration behind Private James Ryan and his brothers.
 But before we discuss that in detail, it is important to note the role another group of brothers had in both the story and the true events that inspired it.